National Audubon Society v. Superior Court

-In National Audubon Society v.
-Superior Court, it was alleged by the plaintiffs that the public trust doctrine was being violated due to environmental damages to Mono Lake in the form of significant water level declines as a result of water diversions by the City of Los Angeles Department of Water and Power (DWP).
+The plaintiffs alleged that the public trust doctrine was being violated due to environmental damages to Mono Lake in the form of significant water level declines as a result of water diversions by the City of Los Angeles Department of Water and Power (DWP).
 DWP based their defense on the fact that they held permits, issued by the state for the diversions, and so the diversions were allowable.

 The central issue in the case was whether appropriative water rights (granted in the past) must consider the public trust doctrine, requiring protection of natural resources by the state.
 More specifically, the issue being addressed by the court was whether Mono Lake was subject to a public trust, which would invalidate Los Angeles' use of the streams feeding the lake.

 The California Supreme Court held that the state, under the public trust doctrine, had continuing responsibility for the state's navigable waters and that the public trust doctrine, therefore, prevented any party from appropriating water in a manner that harmed the public trust interests.
 However, the court also recognized that LA depended on these diversions as a critical water source, and this in turn mitigated the rule of law as the court held that water transfers were permissible even though some damage to the environment would occur as long as this was kept to minimal harm to the extent feasible.
-This ruling established that the public trust doctrine and appropriative water rights are "part of an integrated system of water law" and so both must be considered when determining appropriate use of water in California.
+The court described the public trust and the appropriative system as “part of an integrated system of water law” and required decisionmakers to revisit and, if necessary, modify allocations that impair trust uses.

 Case summary

-In 1979, the National Audubon Society, Mono Lake Committee, and others (Audubon) filed a suit against City of Los Angeles Department of Water and Power DWP to suppress their diversion of the four tributaries that originally supplied Mono Lake with water from Sierra snowmelt.
-The public trust doctrine is the cornerstone and crux of this court case; the doctrine originates from Roman law and has persisted throughout European and English Common law.
+In 1979, the National Audubon Society, Mono Lake Committee, and others sued the City of Los Angeles Department of Water and Power (DWP), alleging that diversions from four Mono Lake tributaries lowered lake levels and harmed public trust resources.
+The public trust doctrine is the cornerstone of this court case.
+The doctrine originates from Roman law and has persisted throughout European and English Common law.
 The Institutes of Justinian from the Sixth Century A.D. stated: by the law of nature these things are common to mankind -the air, running water, the sea and consequently the shores of the sea.
-Spanish and Mexican law also recognizes the public trust doctrine; the Treaty of Guadalupe Hidalgo guarantees these rights in California.
+Some scholars trace California public trust principles to Spanish/Mexican legal traditions; however, the California doctrine principally derives from U.S. common law authorities.